Available to purchase from most high street and online book outlets

 Essential oils are aromatic volatile terpene and terpenoid compounds, which are typically extracted from plants (herbs and trees, heart wood, bark, blossoms and flowers, fruits, leaves, stalks, seeds, roots, gums, and resins), mainly by steam distillation, or in the case of citrus fruits, by expression.

 Similarly, essential oil molecules modulate various processes within the body.
-Their properties range across a spectrum, from immune support (anti-bacterial, anti-viral), tissue healing and regeneration, pain relieving, restorative, digestive, to psycho-somatic, revitalising, anti-anxiety, anti-depressant, uplifting, calming and grounding, and more.
-They are multi dynamic adaptogens (that is, they support the immune system and the body’s resilience to infection, disease and stress); they stimulate the limbic system (the emotional brain) to modulate mood and emotion, and stimulate hormone balance via the limbic systems connection to the pituitary gland.
-(Godfrey 2022, 2019, 2018)
+Their properties range across a spectrum, from immune support (anti-bacterial, anti-viral and general immune functionality), tissue healing and regeneration, pain relieving, digestive, to psycho-somatic, restorative, revitalising, anti-anxiety, anti-depressant, uplifting, calming and grounding, and more.
+They are multi dynamic adaptogens (that is, they support the immune system and the body’s resilience to infection, disease and stress, and modulate circadian rhythms, in particular sleep-wake cycles, through their relaxant or stimulant actions; they stimulate the limbic system (the emotional brain) to modulate mood and emotion, and stimulate hormone balance via the limbic systems connection to the pituitary gland.
+(Godfrey 2022, 2019, 2018).

 Olfactory and endocannabinoid receptors